 Alluvial Farms is owned and managed by Katie Pencke and Matthew McDermott.
-Together we have over 18 years of farming experience.
+Together we have over twenty-two years of farming experience.
 We spent 2014-2015 studying pastured pork production and quickly went hog wild with the idea of stewarding healthy animal and cropping systems.

 A note on the name: Alluvial fans are fan-shaped deposits of soil at the base of topographical features, such as the Western slope of the North Cascade mountains.
 Alluvial soils tend to be rich agricultural mediums and, like most things, dynamic in their ever-shifting nature.
 We farm in the broad alluvial fans of the Frasier and Nooksack River deltas, and appreciate the metaphor.

 After three years as Food Production Manager at Cloud Mountain Farm Center (CMFC) managing organic vegetable, tree and vine fruit production, alongside staff, an internship, and small farm incubator program, Matthew McDermott has transitioned to a Farm Support role at CMFC, in order to dedicate more time to Alluvial Farms.
 Prior to Cloud Mountain, Matthew worked as the farm and program manager for Seattle Tilth Farm Works in Auburn, WA.
 Matthew holds a M.S. in Community and Agriculture from Michigan State University, and is a graduate of U.C.
 Santa Cruz's apprenticeship in Ecological Horticulture & Sustainable Food Systems.
 He's had the fortune of working with a colorful spectrum of farmers and farm systems over the years, worked with beekeepers in Haiti for two years, and spent a season hiking the Pacific Crest Trail.